karkranikhil/salesforcetroop/docs/lwc/salesforce_dx_setup.md

 ---
 id: salesforce-dx-setup
 title: Salesforce DX environment setup
+description: "Salesforce Troop DX environment setup || To create a Lightning web component from the CLI, you must have an lwc directory in your Salesforce DX project.
+There are many steps you have to follow to set up this."
 ---

 To create a Lightning web component from the CLI, you must have an lwc directory in your Salesforce DX project.